web-ascender/rails-jumpstart/README.md

 ## What is included?

-Below is an extract of what this template does.
+Below is a summary of what this template does.
 You can check all the features by following the code in `template.rb`

 * `webpack` ([webpacker](https://github.com/rails/webpacker)) to serve all JS and CSS
   * renames the default `app/javascript` folder to `app/webpacker`